What is flash point testing?

 With any conscious business, flash point testing is critical to ensuring safety.
 Simply put, the flash point of a material is the lowest temperature at which its vapours can ignite from an ignition source.

 Knowing and understanding the flash point of the material helps in their safe storage, transportation, and usage.
-Materials with lower flash point (their vapours can ignite at lower temperature) are more hazardous and will require special storage and handling compared to materials with higher flash point.
+Materials with lower flash points (their vapours can ignite at lower temperatures) are more hazardous and will require special storage and handling compared to materials with higher flash points.

 The Closed Cup Method